reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 }
 ```

-The 'apply' method in this interface will take as inputs arguments of type F,S,T and return a result of type R. So, our withdrawal method will be like:
+The `apply` method in this interface will take as inputs arguments of type `F,S,T` and return a result of type `R`.
+So, our withdrawal method will be like:

 ```java
 public static TriFunction<Account, Double, BiPredicate, Optional<Account>> WithdrawBalance = (account, amount,